-Within Metropolitan centres, the focus should be on identification and implementation of bus priority measures through town centres and noted pinchpoints.
+Within metropolitan centres, the focus should be on identification and implementation of bus priority measures through town centres and noted pinchpoints.
 These should be considered in tandem with proposed public realm projects and/or the realisation of distributor roads to remove through traffic from town centres.

-In some cases, shuttle buses from Interchange points to serve centres of employment - for example, at Ballincollig and Little Island - may be merited.
+In some cases, shuttle buses from Interchange points to serve centres of employment - for example, at Ballincollig, Midleton train station and Little Island may be merited.